kneron/ONNX_Convertor/README.md

 ## Caffe to ONNX

 The Caffe to ONNX converter support convert Caffe to ONNX.
 Since Caffe is an old platform which is using C++, our support for the Caffe is based on [`intel-caffe`](https://github.com/intel/caffe).
+We are currently using version 1.1.3.
+You may need to test other versions yourself.
 Customized operators may not be supported.
 Please check folder` caffe-onnx`.

 ## Pytorch to ONNX

 Pytorch to onnx is achieved through the combination of the [`torch.onnx`](https://pytorch.org/docs/stable/onnx.html) and our optimizer under `optimizer_scripts` folder.
 Note that you may need to specify opset to 9 and set `keep_initializers_as_inputs=True` while you are exporting the model using `torch.onnx`.
 Please check `optimizer_scripts` folder.
+We are currently using version 1.3.1.
+Other version's which has `torch.onnx` may also works.
+But versions earlier than 1.1.0 are not recommended.

 ## Tensorflow to ONNX

 Tensorflow to onnx is based on the open source project [`tensorflow-onnx`](https://github.com/onnx/tensorflow-onnx).
 Our `tensorflow2onnx.py` use the open source project to generate the ONNX file and optimize the generated ONNX.
 Currently, the Tensorflow model support is pretty limited.
 It is still under development.
 Please check `optimizer_scripts` folder.
+We are currently using version 1.6.0.
+You can use the latest version of `tensorflow-onnx`.
+Just remember to set the onnx opset version to 9.

 ## Optimizers